muut/io-client/API.md

 - `title`: message title. *required*
 - `path`: the target channel. *required*
 - `body`: the message body as array. each element in array represents a paragraph
-- `key`: the id of the post.
-Shown on the address bar.
+- `key`: a human readable id for the post.
+If you leave this out the key is auto-generated on the server and returned on the call.
 - `watch`: if `true` then the current users starts receiving email notifications about new replies.

 Returns the possibly auto- generated key.

+**NOTE** most calls on Muut require a `path` parameter.
+Thread path is constructed as follows:

+`[channel_path]#[returned_key]`

+For example "/playground/general#my-test-thread".

 A "thread" event is fired with thread data as first argument and seed post data as the second argument.